-- 1. Within the Primary Shopping Area (PSA) of the borough's Market Towns and District Centres, as defined on the Policies Map, the council will support changes of use from Class E (Commercial, business and service uses) to other uses where the proposal would: - a.
-Complement the shopping, leisure and commercial function of the centre and protecting the retail character of the Market Town or District Centre; - b.
+Within the Primary Shopping Area (PSA) of the borough's Market Towns and District Centres, as defined on the Policies Map, the council will support changes of use from Class E (Commercial, business and service uses) to other uses where the proposal would:

+- a.
+Complement the shopping, leisure and commercial function of the centre and protecting the retail character of the Market Town or District Centre: - b.
 Not result in an over proliferation of non-Class E Uses particularly hot food takeaways, betting shops, vaping shops and off licences; - c.
 Not result in 3 or more adjacent units that have no active daytime frontage; - d.
 Have no significant adverse impact on surrounding amenity and health and wellbeing of the community (noise, odour, waste collection, highways and parking); - e.
-Where a conservation area is present be designed in accordance with policy HE4 (Conservation Areas); and - 2.
-Proposals in the PSA that make use of outdoor space and which positively contribute to the vitality of centres will be encouraged, including: - f.
-Outdoor seating in support of a cafe, restaurant or public house, provided this: - Does not unduly restrict pedestrian movement - Is restricted to an appropriate area; and - Does not adversely impact nearby uses; or - q.
+Where a conservation area is present be designed in accordance with policy HE4 (Conservation Areas); and - Proposals in the PSA that make use of outdoor space and which positively contribute to the vitality of centres will be encouraged, including: - a.
+Outdoor seating in support of a cafe, restaurant or public house, provided this: - Does not unduly restrict pedestrian movement - Is restricted to an appropriate area; and - Does not adversely impact nearby uses; or - b.
 Public events such as outdoor markets and entertainment. - 3.
-Proposals for residential development in the PSA of Market Towns and District Centres will be supported where: - h.
-There are non-residential uses maintaining an active frontage at street level; - i.
-The mix and type of development is appropriate for the centre setting and would not lead to conflict with surrounding business uses; and - j.
+Proposals for residential development in the PSA of Market Towns and District Centres will be supported where: - a.
+There are non-residential uses maintaining an active frontage at street level;

+- b.
+The mix and type of development is appropriate for the centre setting and would not lead to conflict with surrounding business uses; and - c.
 The parking needs of residents can be appropriately addressed. - 4.
 Outside of the PSA and within the Market Town and District Centre areas a change of use to Class E uses is supported.
-In addition, the following ground floor level uses will be supported subject to their size, design and overall impact on the vitality of the centre: - k.
-Small scale business and service units conforming to complementarity of the centre: - I. Supported and specialist accommodation and hotels (Use Classes C1 and C2); - m.
-Residential proposals that are of a mix and type in keeping with the centre (Use Class C3); - n.
-Local leisure, community and education facilities (Use Class F);
+In addition, the following ground floor level uses will be supported subject to their size, design and overall impact on the vitality of the centre: - a.
+Small scale business and service units conforming to complementarity of the centre; - b.
+Supported and specialist accommodation and hotels (Use Classes C1 and C2); - c.
+Residential proposals that are of a mix and type in keeping with the centre (Use Class C3); - d.
+Local leisure, community and education facilities (Use Class F); - e.
+Any retail and non-retail use subject to the provisions of Policy EC10; and - f.
+Restaurants and cafes (Use Class E-b) and public houses (Sui generis) subject to criteria 1(a), 1(d) and 1(f) above.